 Our athletes are treated professionally and follow training programmes pertaining to their various disciplines.
 Athletes are introduced to stretching, strengthening and conditioning exercises.
 They attend fitness, agility and specialisation sessions, where they obtain coaching from Roger Haitengi.
 Roger is a national triple-jumper, and an excellent coach who has a wealth of knowledge and expertise in all areas of athletics.

 St Mary’s athletics has improved dramatically.
-We have won the inter-high athletics for the past nine years and currently hold a number of records at this event.
+We have won the inter-high athletics for the past ten years and currently hold a number of records at this event.

 Basketball is a growing sport at St Mary’s.
 We do not have a court on our campus but have converted a tennis court at Waverley Girls’ High School into our “home ground”.